MLbyML/MDcalendar/calendar_cleaned.md

 * Use fixed threshold and see GMM performance
 * Label membrane data
 * label fixed specimen
-* Solve the 512 * 512 issue on Alex's data
+* Solve the 512 * 512 issue on AK's data
 * Test segmentation with StarDist
-* Perform Multiview Fusion on Johannes' data
+* Perform Multiview Fusion on JG' data
 * Produce quadratic matching on two time points separated by few time points
 * Perform experiments with HydraNet on Dataset1
 * Perform experiments with HydraNet on Dataset2